 Your family contribution, including your student summer earnings expectation, remains the same as if you were attending Williams.
 A less expensive program of study does not affect the calculation of your expected family contribution.

 The Office of Financial Aid will use your study away budget, up to the cost of attending Williams, whichever is lower, to determine your need for Williams scholarship assistance.
-You will not receive more Williams scholarship if your study away program budget is higher than the cost of attending Williams.
+You will not receive more grant from Williams if your study away program budget is higher than the cost of attending Williams.
 If that is the case, it may be possible to offset a higher study away cost by increasing the student loan component of your package.

 A Study Away Fee of $1,500 is charged to all students who study away for a semester or a full year.
 Financial aid students receive a Study Away Fee Grant of $1,500 in their financial aid packages to cover this charge.